Note: Put the word between quotation marks (“example”) to perform an exact search.

 • Date Created: 1955-03-08

 • Description: March 8, 1955.
-The steamship Ticonderoga makes it way along double railroad tracks to the Shelburne Museum.
-W. B. Hill Company of Tilton, New Hampshire oversees the boat's overland journey.
-The truck bears the company's signs as does the side of the paddle-boat.
-Photo 144.
+A helicopter flies over the steamship Ticonderoga as the paddle-boat makes it way along double railroad tracks to the Shelburne Museum.
+W. B. Hill Company of Tilton, New Hampshire oversaw the boat's overland journey.

 • Parent Collections: Louis L. McAllister Photographs